Governors

 What do the Governors do at Ripley Junior School?

-The Governing Body is responsible for ensuring that it is run to promote pupil achievement.
+The Governing Body is responsible for ensuring that the school is run to promote pupil achievement.

 Its duties include: